iraianbuuu/design-patterns/creational-design-patterns/singleton/src/README.md

 ## Real World Examples

 1. Passport
 2. Government
 3. Logger
 4. Database connection pool
 5. Caching Mechanism

 - It is also used in other design patterns like **Abstract Factory, Builder, Prototype, Facade**, etc.

 - It is used in core Java classes like **`java.lang.Runtime`** and **`java.awt.Desktop`**

-## Implementation in Java
+## Implementation

 [Eager Singleton](EagerSingleton.java)